avaframe/AvaFrame/docs/moduleIn2Trans.rst

 in2Trans: Transformation Utilities
 ##################################

-Working with ASCII files
+Working with RASTER files
 ==========================

-:py:mod:`in2Trans.ascUtils` is a module created to handle raster ASCII files.
-It contains different functions to read ASCII files and write the data to a numpy array, to compare raster file headers or to write a raster to an ASCII file.
+:py:mod:`in2Trans.rasterUtils` is a module created to handle raster  files.
+It contains different functions to read ASCII or GeoTIFF files and write the data to a numpy array, to compare raster file headers or to write a raster to file.
 A description of the functions is available in :py:mod:`in2Trans.ascUtils`.